bids-standard/bids-specification/src/99-appendices/03-hed.md

 }
 ```
 The `sc:` and `ts:` are user-chosen prefixes used to distinguish the sources
 of the terms in the HED annotation.
+These prefixes must be alphanumeric.
 In the following HED annotation:

 ```Text
 Data-feature, sc:Photmyogenic-response, sc:Wicket-spikes